Understanding Dementia Stages and Symptoms: A Comprehensive Guide

 Early Signs of Dementia

-Early signs of cognitive decline often manifest as subtle changes in daily activities, such as difficulties with memory recall and concentration or noticeable shifts in mood and behaviour.
+Early signs of cognitive decline often manifest as subtle changes in daily activities, such as difficulties with memory recall and or noticeable shifts in mood and behaviour.

 These initial symptoms can be easily dismissed or attributed to stress, age, or other health conditions.